elemel/blog/2018/09/04/README.md

 }
 ```

-There's a lot of resources online about sampling distance fields,
+There are a lot of resources online about the distance aspect of distance fields,
 but not as much about materials and shading.
 My current approach is to return a diffuse color as part of the distance sample.
 The material data can be extended later on,